 Be non-judgmental.
 Believing that individuals have the right to make decisions about their own bodies means that no one abortion is more ‘justified’ than another.

 Recognize diversity.
 No two abortions are the same; they occur in a huge variety of different socio-economic and cultural settings, and affect a wide range of people with different experiences and values.
+This short video is a great one to share.

 Avoid stigmatizing language and images.
 Use medically-accurate terms, such as embryo and fetus, and avoid using words or images that perpetuate false stereotypes about how people feel about their abortion.
 And remember that not all people with a uterus identify as female.
 Using “pregnant people” rather than “pregnant women” is not only inclusive, it’s more accurate.